-- is a "one off" incident to one individual

-- resulted in no harm

-- indicated a need for a defined action
+- resulted in no harm - indicated a need for a defined action

-Incidents which indicate that poor practice is impacting on more than one adult, or that poor practice is recurring and is not a "one off", must result in a formal S42 (2) enquiry being started.
+Incidents which indicate that poor practice is impacting on more than one adult, or that poor practice is recurring, must result in a formal S42 (2) enquiry being started.
 Section 42 (2) enquiries must involve the Integrated Commissioning Directorate where relevant.
 These incidents can be good indicators of more widespread, organisational abuse and commissioning services are best placed to manage these concerns.